homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

 }
 ```

 Let's rename FUN_00011464 to get_eeprom_data .
 FUN_00011924("developer") calls get_eeprom_data(), so it's safe to assume that it will parse that information somehow.
-If you are still reading, thanks!, remember our first attemp to figure it this madness using the command string?, here is another interesting clue:
+If you are still reading, thanks!, remember our first attempt to figure out this madness using the command string?, here is another interesting clue:

 ```
 If you want this to be permanent set